singnet/dev-portal/contribute.md

     Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

 -   In GitHub, send a pull request to the original repository.
--   If we suggest changes then
+-   If we suggest changes then:

     -   Make the required updates.
     -   Re-run all the tests on your sample generated project to ensure tests are still passing.